 We now know that the human body has a lot more microbes than cells, and it has been estimated that our gut carries around 2 kilograms of various organisms.
 While we all have a similar DNA, only around 5% of microbial genetic code is shared among people.
 Some say we are only 1% human.
 Depending on the type and strain, the microbes produce all sorts of messengers, nutrients and toxins, making us who we are (yes, personality too!), energising us, keeping our metabolism in check or causing disease.
 While microbial imbalances can disrupt digestion, they often don’t, which depends on the specific organisms and their action within the human body.
-In other words, the fact your digestion is smooth doesn’t mean you don’t have microbial imbalance.
+In other words, the fact your digestion is smooth doesn’t mean you don’t have a microbial imbalance.

 Factors that positively influence gut microbiota:

-Maternal health and diet during pregnancy
+Maternal health and diet before and during pregnancy

 Being born through the vaginal canal